 In horse show equitation competition, it’s the rider rather than the horse that is evaluated.
 Judging criteria covers the rider's performance and control of the horse, use of riding aids, proper attire, correct form, and usually factors in rider poise, the cleanliness and polish of the horse as well as rider and equipment.
 A good equitation rider is always in balance with the horse, maintains a correct position in every gait, movement or over a fence, and possesses a commanding, but relaxed, presence, able to direct the horse with nearly invisible aids.

-At WIHS, the Lindsay Maxwell Charitable Fund Equitation Finals takes place in three phases--hunter, jumper and a work-off with the top four riders exchanging horses.
+The Lindsay Maxwell Charitable Fund WIHS Equitation Finals takes place in three phases--hunter, jumper and a work-off with the top four riders exchanging horses.
+WIHS Pony Equitation Finals (Sunday) takes place in one round.

 NEED TO KNOW: SPECIAL NIGHTS

 Groups intending to enter contests must complete an application form in advance.
-Email info@wihs for details.
-For groups of 10 or more, call Verizon Center Group Sales 202-661-5061 for ticket discount.
+Email email@example.com for details.
+For groups of 10 or more, call Capital One Arena Group Sales at 202-661-5061 for ticket discount.

-The Buck Breast Cancer Benefit takes place in the PwC Club to support Capital Breast Care Center (separate ticket).
+The Buck Breast Cancer Benefit takes place in the new Stella Lounge VIP Club located on the concourse to support Capital Breast Care Center.
+Separate ticket includes food, open bar, and arena ticket.

-WIHS Military Night, presented by The Boeing Company, is about power and speed with competition and exhibitions honoring the U.S. Armed Forces.
-Competition includes the Puissance high jump, the International Jumper Speed Final, the Jump for TAPS Challenge raising money for the mission of Tragedy Assistance Program for Survivors, the official WIHS Military Charity.
-The Mounted Color Guard, the Klinger Award for Honor and Service and military-themed exhibitions round out an exciting evening.
+WIHS Military Night presented by Caterpillar Inc. is about power and speed with competition and exhibitions honoring the U.S. Armed Forces.
+Competition includes the Land Rover Puissance high jump, the International Jumper Speed Final, and the Jump for TAPS Challenge, raising funds for the mission of Tragedy Assistance Program for Survivors (TAPS), the official WIHS Military Charity.
+The Mounted Color Guard, the Klinger Award for Honor and Service, and military-themed exhibitions round out an exciting evening.

-The Armed Forces Reception, with buffet dinner and open bar, takes place in the PwC Club to benefit TAPS (separate ticket).
+The Armed Forces Reception, with buffet dinner and open bar, takes place in the new Stella Lounge VIP Club located on the concourse to benefit TAPS.
+Separate ticket includes food, open bar, and arena ticket.

 President's Cup Night is packed with exciting competition and entertaining exhibitions.
-The $130,000 Longines FEI World Cup™ Jumping Washington, presented by Events DC, for the President’s Cup, is the highlight of the week with the biggest jumps, most challenging course and the largest purse.
+The $136,300 Longines FEI Jumping World Cup™ Washington presented by Events DC, for the President’s Cup, is the highlight of the week with the biggest jumps, most challenging course and the largest purse.
 The Lindsay Maxwell Charitable Fund WIHS Equitation Finals will determine the best of the best junior rider.
-In addition to the sporting events, there will be two exciting horse-related exhibitions--the closing race in the WIHS Shetland Pony Steeplechase Championship Series presented by Charles Owen, and Australian horseman and entertainer Guy McLean.
+And the exciting WIHS Shetland Pony Steeplechase Championship Series presented by Charles Owen is sure to entertain everyone, young or old.